 - Updates to guidance and guidance assumptions

 “This upcoming earnings call is a very different type of call and an opportunity to demonstrate strong leadership.
-Investors are going to derive confidence from those companies that make it through this by taking aggressive actions to protect their business, illustrating the flexibility to navigate these trying times and continuing to proactively communicate the long term investment appeal of the business.”
+Investors will derive confidence from those companies that make it through this by taking aggressive actions to protect their business, illustrating the flexibility to navigate these trying times and continuing to communicate the long-term investment appeal of the business proactively.”

-Beyond updating stakeholder the impact of this pandemic on the business – bifurcating quarterly performance into the first 10 weeks prior to the crisis and the last two weeks which were clearly impacted – and the company’s overall ability to weather the storm, IROs should look for opportunities to pivot to a discussion of long-term vision and investment appeal.
-IRO’s are urged to remind investors of the company’s differentiators, such as the revenue model, the market opportunity, unique efficiencies that support a high gross margin profile and other key themes that draw investors to their story.
-Additionally, it is paramount to strike a balance between a review of the business and a focus on how the company is taking care of employees, partners, customers and the broader community.
-Those able to balance empathy, transparency and strength will be rewarded in the future.
+Beyond updating stakeholders on the impact of this pandemic on the business and the company’s overall ability to weather the storm, IROs should look for opportunities to pivot to a discussion of long-term vision and investment appeal.
+IROs need to remind investors of the company’s differentiators, such as the revenue model, the market opportunity, unique efficiencies that support a high gross margin profile, and other vital themes that draw investors to their story.
+Additionally, it is paramount to strike a balance between a review of the business and focusing on how the company is taking care of employees, partners, customers, and the broader community.
+Those able to balance empathy, transparency, and strength are well rewarded.

-The tone will also be impacted by potential changes to the audience make-up on this next earnings call.
-This will require a shift from shareholder to stakeholder communications.
+Potential changes to the audience makeup will also impact the tone of this next earnings call.
+These changes will require a shift from shareholder to stakeholder communications.

-“Given these unprecedented times, I absolutely believe this next earnings call will be attended by record numbers of stakeholders, including employees, customers, suppliers, regulators, equity and debt holders and the media – all who bring slightly different perspectives and questions.
-With these critical messaging requirements, IROs must look for ways to balance these diverse needs either on the call or in follow up communications and calls that break earnings details into more tailored and consumable takeaways, especially for those who represent the company.
+“Given these unprecedented times, I believe this next earnings call will be attended by record numbers of stakeholders, including employees, customers, suppliers, regulators, equity and debt holders, and the media – all of who bring slightly different perspectives and questions.
+With these critical messaging requirements, IROs must look for ways to balance these diverse needs on the call or in follow-up communications.
+Calls that break earnings details into more tailored and consumable takeaways, especially for those who represent the company.
 Nothing should be left for interpretation.”
 Karen explained.

 Managing the complexities of a dispersed team

-And if the challenges of messaging through a global pandemic and complete economic shut down aren’t enough, IR and management teams face additional complexities as a result of their teams being dispersed across geographies.
+And suppose the challenges of messaging through a global pandemic and complete economic shutdown aren’t enough.
+In that case, IR and management teams face additional complexities because their teams are dispersed across geographies.

 Given these tech and logistical challenges, Karen shared some practical tips to help ensure a smooth earnings process:

-- Give your vendor plenty of notice, booking your call at least a week in advance to account for any potential delays in processing
+- Give your vendor plenty of notice, booking your call at least a week in advance to account for any delays in processing.

 - Should you need to delay your call, reschedule as quickly as possible

-- If IR team typically manages the Q&A queue, rather than operator, have a non-speaking member assigned to this role to cut down on distractions
+- If the IR team typically manages the Q&A queue, rather than the operator, have a non-speaking member assigned to this role to cut down on distractions.

-This last point is absolutely the most important.
-More than ever rehearsals must be prioritized to ensure everyone is using the same messaging and it’s clear who will answer which questions.
-Fumbling through the Q&A can have a huge impact on the tone of the call and read like there are issues that don’t exist in reality, or that management doesn’t have its act together.
-In fact, Karen cautions, “The more difficult or sensitive the question, the more important the delivery of its answer.”
+This last point is the most important.
+More than ever, C-Suite representatives must prioritize rehearsals to ensure everyone is using the same messaging and it’s clear who will answer which questions.
+Fumbling through the Q&A can significantly impact the call’s tone and read like there are issues that don’t exist in reality or that management doesn’t have its act together.
+Karen cautions, “The more difficult or sensitive the question, the more important the delivery of its answer.”

-Given the complexities of this rapidly evolving situation, anticipating and preparing for analyst questions during the earnings call has never been more important.
+Given the complexities of this rapidly evolving situation, anticipating and preparing for analyst questions during the earnings call has never been more critical.

 “Every analyst wants to know about liquidity preservation and the general health and viability of the business.
-But IROs should also prepare for questions around CapEx flexibility, cash burn expected under various scenarios, debt covenants, access to additional capital, key customers, the supply chain, changes in contract structures and likely a host of other topics which will be at the forefront of your Q&A session.
-Extensive preparation is critical this quarter.”
+But IROs should also prepare for questions around CapEx flexibility, cash burn expected under various scenarios, debt covenants, access to additional capital, key customers, the supply chain, changes in contract structures, and likely a host of other topics will be at the forefront of your Q&A session.
+Extensive preparation is critical this quarter.”\

-Once key questions have been identified, look for ways to carefully craft and incorporate as many of the answers as possible into your prepared remarks to best control the positioning, tone and context of these topics.
+Once crucial questions are identified, look for ways to carefully craft and incorporate as many answers as possible into your prepared remarks to best control these topics’ positioning, tone, and context.

 Updating or suspending guidance